bytebeamio/uplink-android/README.md

     ...
     @Override
     public void recvdAction(String action) {
-        ... // action contains a json formatted Action and can be used by your app to execute operations.
+        ... // action contains a JSON formatted Action and can be used by your app to execute operations.
 See uplink application docs.
     }
 }